beoran/governance/CODE-OF-CONDUCT.md

 ## Conduct

-This Code of Conduct only endorses the Golden Rule.
+All ideologies are neither endorsed or repremanded by this document.

-All other ideologies are neither endorsed or repremanded by this document.
+This Code of Conduct inherently endorses the Golden Rule.

     Do unto others as you would have them do unto you.